Why Earth’s History Appears So Miraculous

 Since then though, he seems to have changed his mind.
 Incorporating observer selection effects into his calculations, Sandberg now thinks that the close calls in our past might actually be reassuring.
 If it’s true that episodes of nuclear brinkmanship tend to go sour and kill everyone, then those who survive the invention of nuclear weapons—like we have—should actually expect to find very few of these close calls in their past.
 Instead we should expect to look back on strangely peaceful histories, free from hair-raising emergencies like the Cuban missile crisis.
 That’s because ultra-peaceful worlds would result in far more good outcomes (and far more survivors) than those that continually flirt with the apocalypse.
 After all, who are you more likely to be: someone who just survived 100 rounds of Russian roulette or someone who never picked up the gun in the first place?

-But since we do see these sorts of apparent close calls in our past, maybe they weren’t all that near to the bull’s-eye of extinction to begin with; and what we thought were bullet holes perilously near the engine block were actually harmlessly spattering the fuselage.
-Perhaps the existence of Petrov means that nuclear brinkmanship, and even nuclear war isn’t quite the existentially dangerous game we thought it was.
+But because we do see these sorts of apparent close calls in our past, maybe they weren’t all that near to the bull’s-eye of extinction to begin with, and what we thought were bullet holes perilously near the engine block were actually harmlessly spattering the fuselage.
+Perhaps the existence of Petrov means that nuclear brinkmanship, and even nuclear war, isn’t quite the existentially dangerous game we thought it was.
 Perhaps nuclear war doesn’t kill everyone.
 Or maybe it’s the case that nuclear first strikes don’t inevitably lead to both sides unloading their entire arsenals.
 If it did, Petrov never would have gotten so close to that red button to begin with.

 If observer selection effects can affect the errant trajectories of killer comets past, and maybe even what we see in our recent human history, perhaps this strange bias reaches back all the way to the very beginning.